How to lay sleepers for garden edging

 What exactly are railway sleepers?

 Railway sleepers are long, rectangle-shaped pieces of wood originally used for train tracks.
 They are a popular material for gardening and landscaping projects.
-Aside from garden edging, reclaimed railway sleepers are also used to form garden planters or raised flower beds.
+Aside from garden edging, reclaimed railway sleepers are also used to form garden planters or a raised bed for your flowers.
 You can also use sleepers to make garden paths, terraces, wooden stairs, garden furniture, and more!

 railway sleepers

-To start laying out garden sleepers, you’ll need the following materials:
+To lay garden sleepers, you’ll need the following materials:

 • Railway sleepers